divyanshi-adhikari/digital-access-for-all/readme.md

 ##  Objective

-To create a simple, accessible, and offline-capable digital platform that helps underserved communities access essential services easily.
+- To create a simple, accessible, and offline-capable digital platform that helps underserved communities access essential services easily.
+- Focus on improving usability, clarity, and reliability for both users and administrators, while supporting the vision of Atmanirbhar Bharat through inclusive and self-reliant digital access.

 ---